Tana Mongeau

 Tana Marie Mongeau (/ˈtænə ˈmoʊʒoʊ/ TAN-ə-_-MOH-zhoh; born June 24, 1998) is an American internet personality.
-She is known to make "storytime" videos and similar content posted to her YouTube channel.
+She first rose to prominence as a teenager, posting unfiltered "storytime" videos to her YouTube channel.
+She has since branched out into other media, including her podcasts Cancelled with Tana Mongeau & Brooke Schofield, Not Loveline with Tana and Trish, and Brand Safe.
+Her YouTube channels have collectively garnered more than 1 billion views.

 Early life

 Tana Mongeau was born on June 24, 1998, to Rick and Rebecca Mongeau in Henderson, Nevada, where she was raised.
 Mongeau attended Green Valley High School before dropping out during her sophomore year.
 While on MTV No Filter: Tana Turns 21, Tana said that her parents lacked parenting skills which caused her to have a strained childhood.
 On her podcast with Brooke Schofield, she also stated "I spent my whole life feeling like I was raising [them]".
 She is not on speaking terms with her biological family and has stated numerous times that she was adopted by her best friend's family at age thirteen.

 Career

-Mongeau's most famous videos are her "storytime" videos.
+Mongeau's rose to prominence as a teenage YouTuber for her unfiltered "storytime" videos.
 On February 10, 2017, Mongeau posted on her Snapchat that she was being investigated by the FBI after someone hacked into her emails and "sent a bombing and shooting threat to McCarran International Airport."
+In November 2017, Mongeau was featured on a sketch posted to the Maury YouTube channel.
+Her video collaborations with other social media personalities such as Shane Dawson, Jeffree Star, Jake Paul, Bella Thorne, David Dobrick, Sidemen, James Charles, and Niki and Gabi have garnered tens of millions of views.

+Her MTV reality series titled MTV No Filter: Tana Turns 21 premiered Summer 2019.

+Mongeau launched the Cancelled podcast on July 26, 2021.
+Originally led by Mongeau, Hunter Moreno, and Brooke Schofield, Moreno soon left the podcast, and Mongeau and Schofield hosted it together.
+The podcast covered pop culture as well as Mongeau's and Schofield's personal lives, often bringing in guests to provide their own thoughts and experiences.
+The podcast ended in 2025 after 130 episodes.